 How will I be taught?

-You will be assessed through formal and performed essays, written and practical examinations, critical and creative portfolios, practical productions, seminar presentations and group activities.
-As you progress through the degree we place increasing emphasis on developing your independence and self-management, allowing you to take responsibility for your own learning.
+- You will be assessed through formal and performed essays, written and practical examinations, critical and creative portfolios, practical productions, seminar presentations and group activities.

-You will be assigned a personal tutor throughout your degree scheme, who will help you with any problems or queries, whether these are academic-related or personal issues.
-You should feel free to contact them at any time for help and advice.
+- You will be assigned a personal tutor throughout your degree scheme, who will help you with any problems or queries, whether these are academic-related or personal issues.
+You are free to contact them at any time for help and advice.

 The wide range of module choices paired with the wide variety of drama societies means we can easily be prepared for any area of drama and theatre practice.
 The academic and practical elements are brilliant, allowing us to either focus on one or the other and/or ground ourselves in the theory in order to better our practical exploration.
 The staff are always friendly and enthusiastic, always encouraging us to do more and explore further.